 Videos and Songs for Multiplication Fact Memorization

 - Who doesn’t love a good song?
-There are so many different multiplication songs out there!
+There are so many different math songs out there!
 Multiplication Mashup came super highly recommended, and the songs are so catchy!

 - A Latte Learning has these ADORABLE Skip Counting songs to the theme of popular songs.
 Several people noted how big of a difference these made to their students!